 What are the protection and password policies?
 Even if your team is well trained and using passwords more powerful than “Password123,” email and password combinations are a huge hacking danger.
 Look for tools that will help your employees secure their data.
 For example, Wrike supports multiple methods of federated authentication, including Google Open ID, Azure, Office 365, ADFS, SSO, and SAML2 to conveniently and securely gain access to a Wrike account leveraging corporate credentials.

 Bonus!
 Is the vendor’s platform available on mobile?
+It's essential that user authentication programs serve an increasingly dispersed workforce, and can be compatible with remote working software.
 Understand which security functionalities are inherited and what additional security features are provided, like certificate pinning, checking against rooted/jailbroken devices, and application-level protections using a PIN code or fingerprint.

 Customer support policies